 Constituent Dissolved Oxygen Chemical grouping Physico-chemical property Description This property refers to the amount of dissolved oxygen present in the water.
 Dissolved oxygen is an essential requirement for most heterotrophic marine life.
-Recommended Mariculture and Natural Environment guidelines for dissolved oxygen (mg/L) Guideline values must be derived from a reference system (data set) that is appropriate to the discharge locality and should not be allowed to drop below the 20%ile of the seasonal and/or event- driven distributions.
+Recommended Mariculture and Natural Environment guidelines for dissolved oxygen (mg/L) Guideline values must be derived from a reference system (data set) that is appropriate to the discharge locality and should not be allowed to drop below the 20%ile of the daily, seasonal and/or event-driven distributions.
 Where possible, guideline values should be obtained during low flow and high temperature periods when DO concentrations are likely to be at their lowest.
-Test data: Median DO concentration for the period, calculated using the lowest diurnal DO concentrations.
+Test data: Median DO concentration for the period, calculated separately for diurnal and nocturnal periods and different seasons, where appropriate.
 Guideline notes Owing to the high level of natural variability in levels of dissolved oxygen in coastal marine waters both temporally and geographically, it is not possible to provide fixed guideline values for this parameter.
 Pollution Sources Anthropogenic sources which may influence the dissolved oxygen in marine waters are those with high oxygen demand (reflected in high organic content, high biochemical oxygen demand or chemical oxygen demand) including: stormwater run-off; sewage discharges; certain industrial wastes.